saamTheSoldier/Simple_Web_Shop_Using_ASP.NET/README.md

           May souls of great geeks forgive me).
 Next step would be adding mechanism to handle phone pictures, then implementing customer side, then struggling with EF and connect this shit to a DB.
+        - [x] Implementing image file showing mechanism
+          - So I added some line of codes to show some pictures I downloaded from some Iranian online shop, [Digikala](https://www.digikala.com/).
+First I added some Image path attribute to the PhoneModel.
+Trying to show pictures saved as static files.
+At that point I realize that the program identify the "~/" path as "/wwwwroot/".
+So I added a directory and successfully showed pictures placed in that in some pages.
+Then I feel the need to upload pictures and even edit existing pictures.
+Using the help of two of my best friends Google and GPT found out I can use IFormFile to handle input file to upload.
+BTW I had hard time to finally find out I should add last part in this code:
+          ```csharp
+            @using (Html.BeginForm("CreatePost" , "AdminPanel", FormMethod.Post, new { enctype = "multipart/form-data" }))
+          ```
+          in the beginning of my view cshtml file.
+I mean the ```new { enctype = "multipart/form-data" }``` part.
+Somehow this make your view able to handle IForm entities like uploaded files.
+          - After adjusting everything I think that this is not good enough, I want to serve files in what directory I desire.
+So asking my friends found out there is a way that is quite simple, in configuration at Program.cs in my case, I should make a `staticFileOption` then use it to serve files.
+So I moved my Image file location to somewhere else.
+There is much to do to make this better, e.g. adding data validation, adding authentication and authorization etc. But let's make it to a working point then we think about it.
     - [ ] Implementing Customer side
         - [ ] Implement the basic structure for the shop page
         - [ ] Add filter options and a search bar maybe?
     - [ ] Connect Project to a DB

+    - [ ] Additional challenges:
+      - [ ] Filtering challenge:
+        - Besides to have regular price filtering, add an option to input a price(p) and a number(n), then show nearest n product in price comparing to p.
+      - [ ] Selective Colors:
+        - For color attribute add this option to select it from a selectable field.
+      - [ ] Best type for defining price:
+        - There are double, decimal, int, float etc. types we can use for the numeric field such as price.
+        In case of Price, which one is better and why?

 3. [ ] **Phase 2: Make the web app more general**
     - [ ] Design the features and complete this file :_))